-Our sales and marketing program is primarily focused on indirect sales channels.
-As of June 30, 2014, our sales and marketing organization consisted of 216 employees and 27 independent sales representatives in 18 locations worldwide.
+Our sales and marketing program is focused on a combination of indirect sales channels and our direct sales force.
+As of June 30, 2015, our sales and marketing organization consisted of 269 employees and 33 independent sales representatives in 19 locations worldwide.